-Why should people stay in Cadìz during the winter?
+Why should people stay in Cadìz during the fall, winter, or spring?

 Cadìz touches the Atlantic part of Spain and can be quite windy.
 The town is often sunny, but winter also sees depressions arriving with rain.
 The best part about visiting Cadìz in winter is that you can get cheaper prices on accommodations and get to visit the top places with ease.
 Most of the attractions, restaurants, and other places are open during winters.
 You can enjoy a serene environment along with a lot of festivals that are held in Cadìz during the winter season.

 Cadìz has often pretty pleasant weather in the winter, but it can be very windy.
 Also, expect cloudy and multiple days with rain.
 The evening can be chilly, so take appropriate clothing with you.
-During winter temperatures mostly vary between 10 meter (33 feet) to 20 meter (66 feet).
+During winter temperatures mostly vary between 10°C (50°F) to 20°C (68°F).
 It is advised to look for accommodation with some sort of heating.

 For more climate information visit Meteoblue

 Cadìz has a lot of places that are worth visiting:

 - Museo de Cadìz: Archeological museum including displays of fine arts and puppets.
 Entry from €1.5 (approx. $1.61, £1.28, $2.18 CAD, $2.48 AUD)

 - Cathedral Nueva: Architecture dates back to the 18th century.

 - Gran Teatro Falla: Theater with amazing architecture and events all years round.